 Most travelers coming to Peru and longing for the connection with the mountain spirit would make their way to Cuzco, the capital of the Sacred Valley.
 I wrote a little bit about that place HERE.

-Now, honestly, to me, Cuzco is not half as magical as Huaraz.
-Right, Cuzco has its colonial architecture and you can hike to some really nice places in the surroundings, yet, to me, it lost the magic of the “local and special” as it is flooded by tourists, overpriced, offering mostly Western style bars and restaurants and the local people who live there are in minority to all the xpats who arrived here in search of “something special”.
-Most of the locals live in Cuzco just because they work there as guides or in other fields of tourism or because they are interested in meeting gringos and gringas.
-The locals who want to “keep it real” tend to move to the villages of the Sacred Valley, such as Pisac, Ollantaytambo, Calca or Urubamba, where the properties (as well as restaurants) are much cheaper.
+Cuzco has its colonial architecture and you can explore some really stunning places in the region, yet, to me, it has lost the magic of “local and special” as it is flooded by tourists, offering mostly Western style bars and restaurants and the local people who live there are in minority to all the xpats.
+Most of the locals live in Cuzco just because they work there as guides or in other fields of tourism.
+Other locals tend to move to the villages of the Sacred Valley, such as Pisac, Ollantaytambo, Calca or Urubamba, where the properties (as well as restaurants) are much cheaper.

 Just like in Cuzco, you can find a huge Central Market in Huaraz where you can get anything from meat, veggies, fruits and herbs to clothes and shoes.
 However, if you want to buy some traditional clothing – alpaca or lama sweaters etc. – the Central Market won´t be your place.
 The clothes and shoes there is what the locals wear and you barely see these people, unless they are working in the tourist shops, in such clothing.
 They wear common jeans and winter jackets which you can find at the Central Market.
 So if you want to buy an alpaca or lama scarf etc., make your way to the main Plaza de Armas at the top of which you find a small Mercado with products for tourists.